 The first limitation is the type of VPN technology used by the provider.
 Some types of VPN providers offer very tight security, while others may have leaks in them that allow some people to access your actual location.
-IP address leaks are in issue that must be addressed when deciding on a VPN provider.
-Our top three picks in this best VPN review were chosen because they have little chance of leakage, in our opinion.
+IP address leaks are an issue that must be addressed when deciding on a VPN provider.
+Our top-three picks in this review were chosen because they have little chance of leakage, in our opinion.

-You may want to note that for the most case cases, VPNs are okay to use in the US, Canada, UK, and Western Europe.
-However, some countries such as Turkey, China, Iran, United Arab Emirates, Oman, Russia, Iran, Belarus, North Korea and Turkmenistan do not allow the use of VPNs.
+You may want to note that in most cases, VPNs are okay to use in the US, Canada, UK, and Western Europe.
+However, some countries such as Turkey, China, Iran, United Arab Emirates, Oman, Russia, Iran, Belarus, North Korea, and Turkmenistan do not allow the use of VPNs.
 It is suggested that you research the laws of your country regarding a VPN before deciding on a service.